Policy

 Highlights of the CHEBNA Week for uAspire

-uAspire gave public comment at the Senate budget hearing on the impacts H.R.
-1 cuts would have on student basic needs resources.
-In addition, we hosted events with other organizations to advance shared priorities.
-In partnership with leading advocacy organizations—including the Center for Healthy Communities, NextGen Policy, Young Invincibles, California Competes, the Coalition of California Welfare Rights Organizations, TICAS, SoCal CAN, the Alliance for a Better Community, and the UC Student Association—we hosted a Basic Needs Action Day at the Legislature.
-The event brought together advocates and constituents who met with more than 30 legislative offices to advance student-centered priorities and actionable policy goals.
+uAspire partnered with Center for Healthy Communities, NextGen Policy, Young Invincibles, California Competes, the Coalition of California Welfare Rights Organizations, TICAS, SoCal CAN, the Alliance for a Better Community, and the UC Student Association to host a joint press conference and advocacy day.
+The joint press conference supported our sponsored legislation SB 961 (Ashby).
+The Basic Needs Action Day at the Legislature brought together advocates and constituents who met with more than 30 legislative offices to advance student-centered priorities and actionable policy goals.

 What Are Basic Needs Advocates Calling For?